drminor/propbag/README.md

 This property bag is implemented as a dictionary where each value is the dictionary is accessed by a string key: the property name, and each value in the dictionary is a class that stores the property's value and the attendant (meta) data needed by the property bag to perform the functions mentioned above.

-The Dictionary<TKey,TValue> from the Base Class Library is used, and as you may recall this collection class requires that all values stored therein must be the same type, namely the type specified in the second generic type parameter: TValue.
+The DictionaryDictionary&lt;TKey, TValue&gt; from the Base Class Library is used, and as you may recall this collection class requires that all values stored therein must be the same type, namely the type specified in the second generic type parameter: TValue.

 Our implementation however requires that each property be assigned a type for its own purposes.

 This problem was solved by having the structure used to hold the property information, implement a type-invariant interface and a second interface that takes a single generic type parameter.
 This generic type parameter of course being specified by the type of property for which this property information structure was provisioned.

-Now the object can be used by the Dictionary<TKey, TValue> through its type-invariant interface: IPropGen and through its typed-interface: IProp<T> when access to the property's value is required and type-safety must be enforced.
+Now the object can be used by the DictionaryDictionary&lt;TKey, TValue&gt; through its type-invariant interface: IPropGen and through its typed-interface: IProp&lt;T&gt; when access to the property's value is required and type-safety must be enforced.

 The ability to access a property's value when the type of that property is only known at run-time is not trivial.
-If one knows the type at compile time, one can create an instance of some class that implements IProp<T> and then easily access the value in a type-safe manner.
+If one knows the type at compile time, one can create an instance of some class that implements IProp&lt;T&gt; and then easily access the value in a type-safe manner.
 To provide type-safe access when the type is not known a compile-time, this implementation defines open delegates for each type of access operation and then creates a closed version of these as needed for each different property type.

 The creation of these typed delegates is fairly expensive in terms of CPU usage and so an application domain-wide cache is employed to avoid creating these unnecessarily.
 I discovered this technique by reading this article written by Jon Skeet: